Cleared Out Your Home During Lockdown? How To Store & Dispose Of Your Unwanted Clutter Correctly

-Charity shops have specific rules about what items they can accept to re-sell – especially when it comes to clothing.
+It’s essential to sort through the items you have decluttered.
+Charity shops have specific guidelines on the type of items they can accept for reselling, especially when it comes to clothing.

 2. Put things you may need at a later date into storage